PawseySC/Overview-of-Containers-in-HPC/Exercises/gromacs_ex/README.md

 # Gromacs

-__Notes:__ To run this example you will need a GPU enable computer with `nvidia-docker`, or otherwise access to the _Zeus_ system at Pawsey.
+__Notes:__ To run this example you will need a GPU enabled computer with `nvidia-docker`, or otherwise access to the _Zeus_ system at Pawsey.
 You will also need to register on https://ngc.nvidia.com and then follow the instructions to generate a API key.
 This information will be required when executing the `pull` command.